wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 I> It should be noted that the example ``admin.py`` module for your Rango app is the most simple, functional example available.
 However you can customise the Admin interface in a number of ways.
 Check out the [official Django documentation on the admin interface](https://docs.djangoproject.com/en/1.9/ref/contrib/admin/) for more information if you're interested.

 ## Creating a Population Script
 Entering test data into your database tends to be a hassle.
-Many developers will add in some bogus test data by randomly hitting keys, just like `wTFzm8j3z7`.
-Rather than do this, it is better to write a script so that you and your collaborators works from the same tests data.
-Furthermore, this approach would guarantee that you have useful and pseudo realistic data rather than random junk.
-It's therefore good practice to create what we call a *population script* for your app.
-This script is designed to automatically populate your database with test data for you
+Many developers will add in some bogus test data by randomly hitting keys, like `wTFzmN00bz7`.
+Rather than do this, it is better to write a script to automatically populate the database with realistic and credible data.
+This is because when you go to demo or test your app, you some good examples in the database.
+Also, if you are deploying the app or sharing it with collaborators, then you/they wont have to go through the process of putting in sample data.
+It's therefore good practice to create what we call a *population script*.

 To create a population script for Rango, start by creating a new Python module within your Django project's root directory (e.g. ``<workspace>/tango_with_django_project/``).
 Create the ``populate_rango.py`` file and add the following code.